skip to Main Content

 Applicants working in most other fieldssuch as journalism, filmmaking, or public policymust have a significant record of publication or production.
 Writers of fiction and nonfiction must have published at least one book with a reputable press at the time of application.

-Berlin Prize winners are typically in residence for a full academic semester.
+Berlin Prize recipients must reside at or near the Hans Arnhold Center for an entire academic semester (four months).
 The fall semester begins in mid-August and ends in mid-December; the spring semester runs from late January through late May.
-Fellowships are occasionally awarded for an entire academic year.
-You will be asked to indicate your preferred semester on the application.
+Candidates indicate their semester preferences in the online application.

 Please note that pets are not permitted at the Hans Arnhold Center.